uacaps/OptionsMenu/README.md

 ## Apps using OptionsMenu

 Please let me know if your app in the AppStore uses this library so I can add your app to this list.

+## Collaboration

+If you have any ideas for enhancements or find a bug please open up an issue or fork this repository and make a pull request.
+I will link anybody who makes a contribution below.

 ## Future Work
 - [ ] Ability to remove actions dynamically